Matriculation exams

 • Mathematics extension - at our school students can also take an extended matriculation exam in mathematics.

 A pupil may continue to apply up to two optional examinationsin a foreign language not chosen as a compulsory examination, in mathematics or in mathematics extension.
-All compulsory and optional examinations of the common part are designed in accordance with the applicable catalogues of requirements.
+All compulsory and optional examinations of the common part are designed in accordance with the applicable Catalogues of Requirements.

 The examinations of the common part are held only in the form of didactic testswhich are evaluated only verbally "succeeded", or "failed" with a percentage of success, so pupils do not receive a grade on their report cards.